 Lightroom Classic

 Lightroom Classic is not specifically part of the Lightroom Cloud ecosystem, but one catalog can be synced with the Adobe Cloud.
-Not all of the photos in your Classic catalog sync to the cloud, only photos in Synced Collections.
+Not all of the photos in your Classic catalog sync to the cloud, only photos in All Synced Photos (which includes ones in the individual Synced Collections.)
 All Synced Photos will tell you the total number of photos synced.
 Note, the count doesn’t include videos, which can sometimes case a discrepancy between counts.

 To check the status, click on the cloud icon in the top right corner of the screen.
 This will tell you the sync status: